 - Lightly sand the fuselage wing line and apply a squiggle of glue about 1/2 wide to the body tube wing line.

 - Lay the body tube on the wing using the front center of the wing and the rear line on the inside of the tube as a guide.
 The front of the body tube should be even with the front of the wing.
 Make sure it is set before continuing.
+Once set apply a few dots of glue on each side of the joint at the front, rear and middle and make sure the wing is well attached to the tube the entire length before continuing.

 - If your kit came with a motor block ring, glue it to the front of the motor tube at this time.
 Glue the motor tube onto the inside top of the body tube on the line marked, the rear end of the tube will be about 1.75″ from the rear of the tube.
 Once set, glue a foam reinforcing strip on either side of the motor tube.
 I recommend that you can apply a coating of CA to the body tube to the rear of the motor tube to make sure it is protected.
 See picture for clarification.